 2018 Hackathon winners, "BearGenes"; an application that would house educational videos and tools that provide reputable information about genetic disorders and genetic testing.

-We want your ideas for medical software applications.
+We want your ideas for medical or public health software applications.
 Sponsored by the Clinical and Translational Science Institute at Children’s National (CTSICN), a partnership between Children’s National Medical Center and The George Washington University (GW), we are hosting a half-day hackathon on Friday, 29 March 2019.
-The purpose of the hackathon is to develop the requirements and prototype user interface for medical software applications.
+The purpose of the hackathon is to develop the requirements and prototype user interface for medical or public health software applications.

 Idea submission will close 4 JAN 2019, so put on your thinking caps and consult with your colleagues.
 To submit your app idea, fill out the simple form at https://is.gd/CTSIHACKATHON.